 I’ve got something to hide.

-I have struggled in every house we’ve lived in to hide our elliptical machine.
+Until now, I have struggled in every house we’ve lived in to hide our elliptical machine.

 It’s similar to the TV styling quandary: what do you do with a big black mass on the side of the room that ensnares your eye?
 Samsung propelled TV design forward with the Frame TV (fingers crossed prices come down before our trusty Vizio dies), but no one has prioritized beautifying exercise equipment.
 And no gallery wall in the world is going to hide your elliptical machine or treadmill.